Songs from the Red Room: Critical reception

 "terrifying and poppy" and going on to lament that "Fahey will always be remembered for the song that destroyed her, and not the career that should have followed it, and the drive that should have made her a pioneering artist.
 For now, we have Songs From The Red Room, and a 51-year-old woman raging brilliantly against the dying of the light."

 Singles

 "Bitter Pill" was released as the album's first single in October 2002 under Fahey's own name.
 It was her first and only release with record label God Made Me Hardcore.
+The single version has an electronic sound, while the remixed album version is more rock-oriented.
 The next single, "Pulsatron", was released in February 2005 through Fahey's own label, SF Records.
-The album version, aka the Whitey Mix, differs from the single version in that it is slightly re-arranged and omits the chorus.
+The version that appears on the album, the Whitey Mix, differs from the Vocal Mix single version in that it is slightly re-arranged and omits the chorus.
+The Whitey Mix does however appear as a track on the 2005 12" and CD single formats.
 "Bad Blood" was released as the album's third single in October 2005, again under Fahey's own name.
 "It's a Trip" was released in April 2010 to promote the release of the deluxe edition of the album, this time under the name Shakespears Sister.
 Technically, this was the first Shakespears Sister single in 14 years.